 5. Online Quizzes and Calculators

 Online quizzes and calculators that allow customers to interact and input their information are also a helpful way to collect valuable first-party data.
-Those insights can then be used to create a more personalized experience for the customer.
+Those insights can then be used to create a more personalised experience for the customer.

 Product recommendation quizzes are a common form of this that you may have seen.
 Here’s an example from popular retailer Sephora.
 Brands typically ask customers a few questions about their needs and lifestyle and then recommend products best suited for that customer.